pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 inspiration.

-As a general tip, you can use the search functionality in your integrated development environment (IDE) or the grep command in a terminal to find test files in which the method is called.
+As a general tip, you can use the search functionality in your integrated development environment (IDE) or the git grep command in a terminal to find test files in which the method is called.
 If you are unsure of the best location to put your test, take your best guess, but note that reviewers may request that you move the test to a different location.

-To use grep, you can run the following command in a terminal:
+To use git grep, you can run the following command in a terminal:

-``grep -r "function_name("``
+``git grep "function_name("``

-This will search recursively through all files in the current directory for a function named ``function_name``.
+This will search through all files in your repository for the text ``function_name(``.
 This can be a useful way to quickly locate the function in the codebase and determine the best location to add a test for it.

 Ideally, there should be one, and only one, obvious place for a test to reside.